sqdp-specs/squad-convert/README.md

 # squad-convert

-demo application to convert siard files to the squad format
+demo application to convert siard files to the (experimental) squad format

+As seen at #ipres2025